sensiren/jekyll-now/_posts/2017-06-15-7-logistical-perks-of-polyamory.md

 <img class=" size-medium wp-image-1291 alignleft" src="https://sensiren.files.wordpress.com/2017/06/6001282592_25d94eab6b_z.jpg?w=300" alt="6001282592_25d94eab6b_z" style="float:left;padding:15px"/>

 But there are are world of little things that I don't get to talk about enough, things that don't usually make it into workshops or panel discussion but still enrich my life every day.
-A few of them have stuck with me of late (<em>and since I have serious writer's block on the piece I'm meant to be writing</em>), here is my silly little list of some of my polyamorous logistical perks! <br><br>
+A few of them have stuck with me of late (<em>and since I have serious writer's block on the piece I'm meant to be writing</em>), here is my silly little list of some of my polyamorous logistical perks! <br><br><br>

 <strong>1) Safe Sex Dates</strong>